Geralddtan/soccer_player_tracking/README.md

 # Introduction

-This project aims to automate the collection of good quality tracking data.
-This player tracking system is able to:
+This project aims to create a comprehensive football player tracking system.
+It is able to

 1. Detect Players on the Football Pitch
 2. Classify players into 5 distinct classes